pie chart

 • Kozilek, the Great Distortion: excellent draw, massively strong and on top of it all, a perchance lucky counter engine against spells with the same CMC as the spells in my hand.

-• Night's Whisper: great for some draw in a pinch, though it steals some of my essence.
+• Night's Whisper: great for some draw in a pinch, though at the cost of some life.

-• Phyrexian Arena: one of my all-time favorite draw resources; relatively low-cost, dependable and thus reliable.
+• Phyrexian Arena: an all-time favorite draw resource; relatively low-cost, dependable and thus reliable.

 • Reanimate: nope, it’s not dead.